Processing math: 100%

 2. Normal Equation

-Normal Equation is the method to solve $\Theta$ analytically rather than using iterations with gradient descent.
-Normal Equation method will minimise $J$ by explicitly taking its derivatives with respect to the $\theta_j$'s and setting them to zero.
-This approach finds the optimum $\theta$ without iteration.
+Normal Equation is the method to solve Θ analytically rather than using iterations with gradient descent.
+Normal Equation method will minimise J by explicitly taking its derivatives with respect to the θj's and setting them to zero.
+This approach finds the optimum θ without iteration.

-$m$ - number of training examples
+m - number of training examples

-$n$ - number of features
+n - number of features

 The Normal Equation formula is: